 But this time, your family members have put their foot down, and are pressuring you to take this as an exercise to toss what you no longer need.
-Now, before you get stressed out, take a deep breath and have a read through this handy list of questions we’ve created.
-These will start you off and guide you along as to what to keep and what to ditch.
+Now, before you get stressed out, take a deep breath and have a read through this decluttering guide with a handy list of questions we’ve created.
+This decluttering guide will start you off on what to keep and what to ditch.

 #1: Do you even remember owning it?